pittar-gitops/99-gitops-demo/README.md

-# GitOps Demo
+# OpenShift GitOps Demo: Kustomize and Argo CD

-A small GitOps demo you can run on your laptop.
+A small GitOps demo on [OpenShift](https://openshift.com) using [Kustomize](https://github.com/kubernetes-sigs/kustomize) for manifest customization/templating and [Argo CD](https://argoproj.github.io/argo-cd/) to manage OpenShift cluster configuration, environments, and applications based on the Kustomize resources.

 ## What's Included